devopzilla/devopzilla-landing-page/content/events/devops-bootcamp-2021-1/milestone_01.md

 Build a simple RESTful CRUD API for a merchant application to manage 2 resources; items and orders.

 ## WHY?
-Devops aims to shorten the software development life cycle by merging development and operations, so it will help you become a better devops engineer by looking into apps from the developer's perspective.
+Devops aims to shorten the software development life cycle by bridging development and operations, so looking into apps from the developer's perspective will help you become a better devops engineer.

 ## MODELS
 |Item|